 One double bedroom with TV and ensuite shower room

-One double or twin bedroom with TV
+One twin bedroom with TV

 One single bedroom with TV